mozilla/mozfest-program/mozfest_pathways_explanation.md

-# Mozfest Program Respository!

-Head to this repository's issues, where the Mozfest program data is being reviewed and curated.

-* Each space is represented in as a Github "milestone."
-It includes a description of your space.
-* Each pathway is a label.
-In addition to the label, there is a tracking ticket for each pathway to explain what that pathway sets out to achieve.
-Pathway tracking tickets can be assigned to wranglers or whomever on your team is responsible for the pathway's success.
-* Each session is a Github Issue.
-They can be easily labeled to be part of a pathway.
-You can also comment on them, edit them, and "close" them if they are not a good fit for Mozfest.

-Questions on how to use this tool or ideas to improve it?
-Email festival@mozilla.org.

 # Mozfest Pathways: It’s like the London Tube

 <p>To illustrate how <strong><a href="http://mozillafestival.org/">Mozfest</a> is evolving <a href="http://michellethorne.cc/2015/07/mozfest-retreat-and-participant-pathways/">its program to be more participant-centric,</a></strong> we thought to do quick, <strong>visual walk-through using the analogy of the London Underground.</strong></p>